Theo-H719/GEHC-Pitch/README.md

 | Base | $79.91 | +31.0% | 50% |
 | Bear | $55.64 | -8.8% | 25% |
 | **Weighted** | | **+38.5%** | |

+This pitch can be downloaded, by clicking raw.